-Tall Grass Animal Hospital in Aurora wants to help you understand the importance of maintaining proper pet dental care.
-The bacteria build-up on your pet’s teeth can end up causing an infection that spreads throughout your pet’s entire body, including the heart, liver, kidneys, and overall longevity.
+Tall Grass Animal Hospital wants to help you understand the importance of maintaining proper pet dental care.
+The bacteria build-up on your pet’s teeth can end up causing an infection that spreads throughout your pet’s entire body, affecting the heart, liver, kidneys, and overall longevity.
 Eating can also become painful, changing their enthusiasm and activity level.

 Routine Pet Dentistry Services